 The world loves “Hokusai”

-Hokusai’s works, especially “Thirty-six Views of Mount Fuji” including “The Great Wave off Kanagawa” had impacted western artists and played a prominent role in Japonisme in France in the 19th century.
-He had a big influence over a number of legendary artists such as Gogh, Monet and Degas.
-As such, he has been selected “Top 100 People of the Millennium” by LIFE magazine as the only Japanese.
+Hokusai’s ukiyo-e artworks, especially “Thirty-six Views of Mount Fuji” including “The Great Wave off Kanagawa” had impacted western artists and played a prominent role in Japonism in the 19th century Europe.
+He had a significant influence over a number of legendary artists such as Gogh, Monet and Degas.
+As such, he was named by Life magazine as one of “The 100 most important people of the past 1000 years.”

 In Japan, of course, his name and works receive the highest respects as a national representative art.
 For example, his works are printed on new passport designs in the Tokyo Olympic memorial year of 2020, and it will be also printed on a thousand-yen bills from 2024.

-Yuya Yagira plays young Hokusai and Min Tanaka plays old Hokusai.
+Yuya Yagira who won the Best Actor Award for his performance in “Nobody Knows” (directed by Hirokazu Koreeda) at the 57th Cannes Film Festival will play young and restless Hokusai.
+Min Tanaka, an international dancer who made his overseas debut by performing at the Louvre Museum, will play enlightened Hokusai.
 Hiroshi Abe plays well-known producer Juzaburo Tsutaya and Eita as popular entertainment writer Tanehiko Ryutei.
 Hiroshi Tamaki plays a famous “Ukiyo-e” artist, Utamaro Kitagawa who was Hokusai’s rival.
+Other talented Japanese actors and actresses will join the pair in this film.
 The film is directed by Hajime Hashimoto.